Lincolnshire Senior Cup: Four team knock-out, 1956–1962

 In 1956 the Lincolnshire Senior Cup competition was expanded to four clubs with the leading county non-league side, Boston United, invited to join the three league teams.
 In their first season in the competition they would defeat Grimsby Town in the semi-final before going on to lift the trophy with victory over Scunthorpe United in the final.
 Boston's demotion from the Southern Football League at the end of the 1960–61 season saw them replaced by Gainsborough Trinity for the 1961–62 competition.

-In the 1956–57 season, Scunthorpe United beat Lincoln City at Scunthorpe on 1 October 1956 (or 15 October)in the first semi-final with a goal by Jones, and Boston United beat Grimsby Town 2–0 in the second semi-final with goals by Bloomer (2), on 16 October 1956.
-The final was played at Scunthorpe United's ground on 11 May 1957(or 10 May), with Boston United beating Scunthorpe United 3–1.
+In the 1956–57 season, Scunthorpe United beat Lincoln City at Scunthorpe on 1 October 1956 in the first semi-final with a goal by Jones, and Boston United beat Grimsby Town 2–0 in the second semi-final with goals by Bloomer (2), on 16 October 1956.
+The final was played at Scunthorpe United's ground on 11 May 1957, with Boston United beating Scunthorpe United 3–1.
 Sharpe scored for Scunthorpe United, and the Boston goals were from Clarke, Dunn and Bushby (o.g.).

-The next season, 1957–58, saw Grimsby Town beat Boston United 3–0 in the first semi-final on 8 October 1957, and Scunthorpe United beat Lincoln City in the other semi-final on 7 November 1957.
+The next season, 1957–58, saw Grimsby Town beat Boston United 3–0 in the first semi-final on 8 October 1957, and Scunthorpe United beat Lincoln City in the other semi-final on 19 March 1958, after a draw on 7 November 1957.
 In the final, Scunthorpe United beat Grimsby Town 3–2 on 5 May 1958.

 In 1958–59, Lincoln City beat Boston United in the first semi-final on 29 September 1958 and Scunthorpe United beat Grimsby Town in the other semi-final on 9 October 1958.
-Scunthorpe United went on to beat Lincoln City in the final on 17 November 1958.
+Scunthorpe United went on to beat Lincoln City in the final on 8 December 1958.

 In 1959–60, Lincoln City beat Scunthorpe United in one semi-final and Boston United beat Grimsby Town 2–1 in the other semi-final played on 27 October 1959.
 Boston United went on to win the final, beating Lincoln City 2–1 on 24 November 1959.

 Grimsby Town beat Lincoln City 8-3 in one of the 1960–61 semi-finals on 7 November 1960 and Scunthorpe United beat Boston United 3–1 in the other semi-final on 3 October 1960.
 In the final, Scunthorpe United beat Grimsby Town 4–0 on 6 March 1961.

 Gainsborough Trinity's first appearance in the cup was a loss in the semi-final to Lincoln City in 1961–62.
 In the other semi-final, Scunthorpe United beat Grimsby Town on 17 October 1961.
 Lincoln City won the final, beating Scunthorpe United 2–0 on 19 March 1962.